Skip to content

 Why does it matter?

-As social attitudes change, each generation finds the language & courage to express their true selves.
-The use of gender-affirming language has proven to help reduce the negative mental health consequences of exclusion & marginalization.
-Inclusion asks us to consider if an environment is safe for everyone to feel like they belong.
-Justice challenges us to consider whose safety is being sacrificed & minimized to allow others to be comfortable maintaining dehumanizing views.
-Ontario’s Human Rights Code is explicit: gender identity & gender expression (alongside sex & sexual orientation) are prohibited grounds of discrimination; respecting someone’s pronouns helps to uphold these rights.
+As societal attitudes change, each generation discovers the language and bravery to express their authentic selves.
+Utilizing gender-affirming language has been shown to mitigate the adverse mental health effects of exclusion and marginalization.
+Inclusion prompts us to assess whether an environment welcomes all individuals.
+Justice challenges us to scrutinize whose well-being is being disregarded to accommodate others’ comfort in maintaining dehumanizing outlooks.
+Ontario’s Human Rights Code explicitly safeguards gender identity and expression (in addition to sex and sexual orientation) as prohibited grounds for discrimination.
+Respecting someone’s pronouns actively upholds these rights.

 Sharing your pronouns & Alternatives

-If you are uncomfortable sharing your pronouns for whatever reason, there are other ways to create this safety.
-You could include an inclusive progress pride flag or an ally flag in your email signature or wear a pin; if you truly have no preference you can use (any/all).
+In situations where you might feel uneasy about disclosing your pronouns for any reason, there are alternative methods to cultivate this sense of security.
+Consider including an inclusive progress pride flag or an ally flag within your email signature or wearing a corresponding pin.
+Alternatively, if you genuinely have no particular preference, you can utilize (any/all) as an option.

 When should I ask?
 What if I make a mistake?